Navi Mumbai: International airport

-Metro Rail
+Metro

-The Navi Mumbai Metro is an under construction rapid transit system in Navi Mumbai.
-A network of as many as six lines have been planned of which four lines will be constructed by CIDCO in the Navi Mumbai south region, the second and third line of the metro system will be constructed by NMMC and MMRDA respectively.
-The first line of the metro system is being constructed by CIDCO.
+The Navi Mumbai Metro is a new rapid transit system serving the city.
+A network of as many as five lines has been planned, of which four lines will be constructed by CIDCO in the Navi Mumbai south region, while the second and third lines of the metro system will be constructed by NMMC and MMRDA, respectively.
+The first line of the metro system was completed by CIDCO and was opened to the public on 17 November 2023, after several delays spanning for around a decade due to various construction and land acquisition issues.
 This line includes three phases.
-In the first phase, the line will join the CBD Belapur station on the Mumbai suburban railway and Pendhar village.
-In the second phase, the line will join Taloja MIDC and Khandeshwar node (which will be extended to the[Navi Mumbai International Airport in Ulwe node of the city), and in the third phase, the line will link the Pendhar and Taloja MIDC metro stations.
-The first phase of the line 1 is slated to become operational by 2020 and CIDCO has claimed to make the network of its four lines fully operational by 2022–2023 along with operationalisation of the city's International Airport in Ulwe node.
+In the first phase, the line joins the CBD Belapur station on the Mumbai suburban railway and Pendhar village.
+In the second phase, the line will join Taloja MIDC and Khandeshwar node (which will be extended to the newly inaugurated Navi Mumbai International Airport in Ulwe node of the city), and in the third phase, the line will link the Pendhar and Taloja MIDC metro stations.
 The cost of the metro project has risen from 4,163 crore for 21.45 km in 2011 to 8,904 crore for 26.26 km in 2018.